-- The Administration line item includes the activities of the following Departments: Attorney, Board of Directors, CEO (including Procurement), Finance, Human Resources and Risk Management, Information Technology and Planning (including Marketing); - The Trails and corridor management line item includes the activities of The Trails and Corridor Management Program and Department; - The Transit Program is reported on four-line items: Transit operations, maintenance, fuel, and facilities.
-Each line item, except for fuel, includes the activities of the respective Department.
+- The Administration line item includes the activities of the following Departments: Attorney, Board of Directors, CEO, Procurement, Finance, Human Resources and Risk Management, Information Technology and Planning (including Marketing); - The Trails and Corridor management line item includes the activities of The Trails and Corridor Management Program and Department; - The Transit Program is reported on four-line items: Transit operations, maintenance, fuel, and facilities.
+Each line item, except for fuel, includes the activities of the respective Department. - The First and Last Mile Mobility line item includes the activities for Regional Bikeshare indirect and direct operations, planning, and startup operations.

-The following chart depicts the Authority's 2022 expenditures:
+The following chart depicts the Authority's 2023 expenditures by percentage: